elogind/elogind/docs/USER_RECORD.md

 does not need to be concerned with the `secret` section of user records, as the fields included therein are only useful when executing authentication operations natively against JSON user records.

-[ if 0 /// elogind does not ship systemd-homed
-The `systemd-homed` manager uses all seven sections for various purposes.
-Inside the home directories (and if the LUKS2 backend is used, also in the LUKS2 header) a user record containing the `regular`, `privileged`, `perMachine` and `signature` sections is stored. `systemd-homed` also stores a version of the record on the host, with the same four sections and augmented with an additional, fifth `binding` section.
-When a local client enquires about a user record managed by `systemd-homed` the service will add in some additional information about the user and home directory in the `status` section — this version is only transferred via IPC and never written to disk.
-Finally the `secret` section is used during authentication operations via IPC to transfer the user record along with its authentication tokens in one go. endif // 0 ]: #

 ## Fields in the `regular` section